Ashish-x3/css-battles/README.md

 # CSS Battles

 Welcome to my **CSS Battles** repository! 🚀
-This repository contains my solutions for various CSS challenges that I have completed on **CSS Battles**.
+This repository contains my solutions for daily CSS challenges that I have completed on **CSS Battles**.

 ## My Rank
 Currently, my **CSS Battle rank is 3766**! 🎯